Using the Social Security Disability Calculator to Estimate Benefits

 - If you are not blind, you must make under $1,220 per month.

 Once you start receiving disability, you may not be able to make enough income to support yourself, but the SSA may allow you to work on the side.
 However, any month where you make over a certain amount will count as a “trial work period” (TWP).
-You are allowed to take up to 9 months towards a TWP.
-These months do not have to be consecutive, but they must be within any 60-month period.
+You are permitted to use up to 9 months towards a TWP.
+These months do not have to be consecutive so long as they are within any 60-month period.
 Once you use up your 9 months, you may jeopardize your benefits by continuing to work.